 December 17th, 2018 | Other

-“Our goal for each community is always zero deficiencies,” said Gwen Thibault, Divisional Vice President for Legend Senior Living.
-“This speaks volumes to the staff’s commitment to the community and the residents we serve.
-This accomplishment gives residents and their families peace of mind knowing the community is operating at the highest standard of quality service, environment and care.”
+“Our goal for each residence is always zero deficiencies,” said Gwen Thibault, Divisional Vice President for Legend Senior Living.
+“This speaks volumes to the staff’s commitment to the residence and the residents we serve.
+This accomplishment gives residents and their families peace of mind knowing the residence is operating at the highest standard of quality service, environment and care.”

 The AHCA survey measures regulations outlined in rule 58A.5, which include but are not limited to resident care standards, Medication practices, staffing standards, staff training, food service standards, fiscal standards, physical plant standards, incident reporting and emergency management.

 Depending on severity and scope, deficiencies have different consequences for the community.
 Class I tags are the most severe and can result in a moratorium on move ins and/or potential license loss.
 Class II tags come with the potential of a fine, but will not affect the ability to operate.
 Class III are common and the least restrictive citation.

 The survey measures the standard requirements; Legend’s requirements exceed those of the state, so both residences were positioned to be successful.
 Both have been open since 2014.
 Ortega obtained the goal of zero deficiencies once before.

 Each Legend Senior Living residence conducts its business to be survey-ready every day.
 “We accomplish this through our quality management and quality review processes to ensure all regulatory items are in compliance,” Thibault said.